TWTimChen/JHU-IntroML/lab1/README.md

 # ML Toolkit

-A toolkit for the crouse for Course EN.605.649.01 - Intro to Machine Learning.
+A toolkit for the Course EN.605.649.01 - Intro to Machine Learning.

 ## Table of Contents